Computing the Rate-Distortion Function of Gray-Wyner System: System Model and Problem Formulation

+In this section, we first give an alternative single-letter characterization of the rate region and then define the weighted sum rate as the RD function.
+To solve the minimum value of the RD function, a multivariate optimization problem with some auxiliary variables is considered.
+In subsequent sections, we will focus on solving this optimization problem in detail.

-The optimal rate region $\mathscr{R}^*$ for the Gray-Wyner system is the closure of the set of achievable rate triples referred \cite[Th.
+The RD region $\mathscr{R}^*$ for the Gray-Wyner system is the closure of the set of achievable rate triples referred \cite[Th.
 14.3]{el2011network}.
-According to \cite[Th.
-7]{gray1974source}, \cite[Sec.
-II.
-A]{nayak2009successive} and \cite[Ch.
-14.2]{el2011network}, the single-letter characterization of lossy Gray-Wyner system rate region can be presented in following lemma.
+For ease of understanding, we present the single-letter characterization of the lossy Gray-Wyner system rate region in the following lemma.